 By working with district health teams, communities are now well sensitised on the dangers of, and how to protect themselves from COVID-19.
 Awareness has also been created on the continued availability of routine maternal health services in a bid to allay fears that the services can no longer be accessed due to COVID-19.

-It is this package of interventions that contributes to strengthening the health system to ensure continued provision of life saving and routine maternal health services, thanks to the generous support from the UK government.
+It is this package of interventions that contributes to strengthening the health system to ensure continued provision of life saving and routine maternal health services, thanks to the government of the UK.

 -Written by Robert Musoke